Switching Off Distractions to Get More Productive

 - Go to Settings and select System.

-- Turn on notifications by clicking on the Notifications Enable button located next to Desktop Notifications (or Notifications desktop).
+- Turn on notifications by clicking the Notifications Enable button next to Desktop Notifications (or Notifications desktop).

 Managing Notifications on Common Instant Messaging Platforms1.
 Slack

 - Select Preferences from the menu to open your notification preferences.

 - From your desktop, click your profile picture in the top right.

 - Select under Notify me about, and choose your notification triggers.

 - To use different triggers for your mobile notifications, check the box next to Use different settings for my mobile devices, then select your preference from the drop-down menu.